moodle/devdocs/general/community/meetings/index.md

 Developer meetings are open to anyone interested in Moodle development.

 :::important

-The date of our next Developer meeting is yet to be confirmed.
+Our next Developer meeting is yet to be confirmed.

 If there is any topic that you would like to present or discuss at a developer meeting, please contact [Aurelie Soulier](https://moodle.org/user/profile.php?id=5177207).